- Fields Visibility

 After clicking the pencil icon, the configuration dialog box appears.
 Click Save to confirm changes.

-NoteIf field is not required, a required validation message tab is blocked.
+NoteIf a field is not required, a required validation message tab is blocked.

-A new configuration of Dynamic Forms is added to Jira.
+A new configuration of fields visibility is added to Jira.

 If you can’t find the answer you need in our documentation, raise a support request.